 His legs dropped, his body relaxed, and his life ended where it longed to live forever—at my feet.

 I dropped to my knees and put one hand over his heart and the other over my face–the moment was naked and I was ashamed.
 Now that I was certain he was no longer aware of my presence, that I could add no more pain and unrest to his life, I opened my mouth and filled my neighborhood with a curse.
 Mark says that when Jesus died he “uttered a loud cry and breathed his last” (Mk.
 15:37).
 There are things that should be said near the point of death if at all possible—things like “I’m sorry” and “I forgive you” and “I love you.”
 But perhaps something must be said at the point of death itself, at death itself, and perhaps that can only come out as a loud cry or a groaning, or thundering, curse.
 That is what love sounds like at death.
 Love hates death with a Passion.
 Love screams at death.
 Love “casts Death and Hades into the lake of fire” with unrelenting wrath and inexorable fury (Rev. 20:14).
 Love condemns death as the unforgivable sin.

 I used to imagine Jesus sitting silently at the right hand of God until he returns.
 I don’t anymore.
 I think he is screaming.
-I think all of heaven is raging against human sin and death in a loud, grinding battle cry, first heard from the cross, which will not cease until Jesus returns on the clouds of heaven to give form to his thunder in a bolt of Light that strikes death in a merciless command of life:
+I think all of heaven is raging against human sin and death in a loud, grinding battle cry that will not cease until Jesus returns on the clouds of heaven to give form to his thunder in a bolt of Light that strikes death in a merciless command of life:

 “For the Lord himself will descend from heaven with a shout of command…and the dead in Christ will be first to rise” (1 Thess.
 4:16).